New Low Sulphur Fuels in the Arctic

-The project has identified the Low Sulphur Fuels and Ultea Low Sulphur Fuels most frequently used by ships operating in Arctic waters, the fuel oil transport volumes (in ton nautical miles), and basic fuel oil characteristics of such fuel oil.
+The project has identified the Low Sulphur Fuels and Ultra Low Sulphur Fuels most frequently used by ships operating in Arctic waters, the fuel oil transport volumes (in ton nautical miles), and basic fuel oil characteristics of such fuel oil.
 The project has in other words filled a knowledge gap related to fuel oil use, in relation to quantities and qualities in Arctic waters.

 The report from Work Package 1 of the project details this information.